 Engagement with Campus Leadership: Engagement to identify and address systemic issues

 Prevention and Outreach: Efforts to increase campus awareness through training for students, faculty, and staff; educational materials; and support of programs and initiatives for all campus community members.

-- Michael Dunn, Assistant Vice President of Equity and Inclusion (co-chair)
+- Michelle Carter, Assistant Vice President of Equity and Inclusion (Co-Chair)

 Team members may consult relevant College faculty, staff, and legal counsel as needed.

 Definitions of Bias-Related Incidents and Hate Crimes

 Bias-related incidents are acts that demonstrate bias on the basis of race, color, religion, sex, national origin, gender identity or expression, sexual orientation, ethnicity, age, marital status, physical or mental disability, protected veteran status, or any other characteristic protected by law.
 As defined here, bias-related incidents are ones that do not rise to the level of discrimination or harassment prohibited by law (such as Title IX sexual harassment, Title VI or Title VII discrimination on the basis of race, ability-based discrimination under the Americans with Disabilities Act, and others).
 In many cases, the determination of whether a bias-related incident will be addressed by the Bias Prevention and Support Team or another College office or official will be based on the severity and/or pervasiveness of the reported conduct, as determined by a reasonable person.